renaissance-publishing/renaissance/content/chapters/19-character-creation-and-advancement.md

 world.
 Most NPCs will not have complete statistics; instead, they will only have stats appropriate to their role, such as a shop-keeper only having a Barter skill, a Protocol skill and a certain number of Trade Goods.
-“Major NPCs” are those that are prominent in a campaign—a friendly noble who gives the players their mission, for example, or the arch-villain of the campaign.
+“Major NPCs” are those that are prominent in a campaign — a friendly noble who gives the players their mission, for example, or the arch-villain of the campaign.
 Finally, Followers are “friendly” characters associated with a player, such as an assistant or helper.
 It